bonitasoft/bonita-doc/md/multi-tenancy-and-tenant-configuration.md

     // Log out of the platform:
     platformLoginAPI.logout(platformSession);
 ```

-### REST API

-The [platform REST API](platform-api.md) is a REST layer around the Java PlatformAPI to create the tenant.

 ## Tenant access

 A tenant is identified by an id, which is used to log in and to retrieve the tenant.
 A tenant also has a name.
 You can use the tenant name to retrieve the tenant id.